freenas/freenas-docs/userguide/services.rst

   overhead.

 .. needs link to smb1 knowledgebase article, when it is published.
+Adjust title of link, if necessary.

-Even though the protocol is deprecated and vulnerable, some clients can still require enabling SMB1 support in %brand%.
-See this article for more details about how and why to enable SMB1.
+The SMB1 protocol is deprecated and vulnerable.
+Some older clients still require it.
+Before enabling SMB1, see `Why You Should Not Use SMB1 <>`__ for more information.

 .. index:: SNMP, Simple Network Management Protocol